Henry Raby: VC action

 Raby was 27 years old, and a Lieutenant in the Royal Navy serving with the Naval Brigade during the Crimean War when the following deed took place for which he was awarded the VC.

 On 18 June 1855 in the Crimea, immediately after the assault on Sebastopol, a soldier of the 57th Regiment, who had been wounded in both legs, was observed sitting up and calling for help.
 At once Lieutenant Raby and seamen Henry Curtis and John Taylor left the shelter of their battery works and ran forward a distance of 70 yards, across open ground, through heavy gunfire and succeeded in carrying the wounded man to safety.

-Raby was the first man to receive the VC from The Queen at the first investiture on 26 June 1857.
-The Queen pinned the crosses on the recipients in strict order of Service precedence and seniority.
-Commander Raby therefore came first as the senior officer in the senior service on parade, although his V.C. deed had been performed after that of the midshipman, Lucas, who certainly stands as the first winner of the cross.
+Raby was the first man to receive the Victoria Cross from Queen Victoria at the first investiture on 26 June 1857.
+The Queen pinned the crosses on the recipients in strict order of service precedence and seniority.
+Commander Raby therefore came first as the senior officer in the senior service on parade, although his VC deed had been performed after that of the midshipman, Lucas, who certainly stands as the first to be granted the award of the cross.
 Similarly in the army contingent, Sergeant-Major Grieve was the first soldier on the parade to receive the cross, because he belonged to the Cavalry, an arm senior to the Infantry, although his VC deed was later than those of the four infantry soldiers who earned it at the Alma.

 Subsequent career and death

 In command of H.M.S.
 Medusa and later of H.M.S.
-Alecto in the 1860s he played a prominent part in the suppression of the slave trade on the West Coast of Africa and was present at the attack and destruction of Porto Novo in Dahomey.
+Alecto in the 1860s, he played a prominent part in the suppression of the slave trade on the West Coast of Africa and was present at the attack and destruction of Porto Novo in Dahomey.
 He was promoted Captain for his services in 1862.
 He was awarded C.B. in 1875 and commanded H.M.S.
-Aventure on the China Station 1868–71.
+Aventure on the China Station 1868–1871.
 He retired as a Rear Admiral 1878, and devoted the remaining years of his life to service charities.

-Raby died on 13 February 1907.
+Raby died at his home in Southsea on 13 February 1907.

 Raby's obituary appeared in The Shirburnian in March 1907 [Reprint from The Times, 14 February 1907]: